xdv/divvy-vault-client/README.md

-ripple-vault-client
+divvy-vault-client
 ===================

-A javascript / http client to interact with Ripple Vault servers.
+A javascript / http client to interact with Divvy Vault servers.

-The purpose of this tool is to enable applications in any javascript environment to login with the ripple vault and access the decrypted data stored using credentials originally obtained at ripple.com
+The purpose of this tool is to enable applications in any javascript environment to login with the divvy vault and access the decrypted data stored using credentials originally obtained at xdv.io

 ## Spec Tests

 Run `npm test` to test the high-level behavior specs

-    Ripple Vault Client
+    Divvy Vault Client
       initialization
         ✓ should be initialized with a domain
-        ✓ should default to ripple.com without a domain
+        ✓ should default to xdv.io without a domain
       #login
         ✓ with username and password should retrive the blob, crypt key, and id
       #relogin